MaximeAubanel/mining-rig-control/README.md

     User ethos
 ```

-Now, you can access to your rigs by simply doing :
+Now, you can access to your rigs (from your server) by simply doing :

 ``` ssh rig1 ```